-The college admissions process is undergoing significant and lasting changes due to the pandemic.
-For example, most colleges and universities have gone test-optional, and many will remain so beyond the 2020-21 admissions cycle.
-The financial impact on colleges and universities is also having an effect on institutional priorities.
+The college admissions process has undergone significant and lasting changes due to the pandemic.
+For example, most colleges and universities have gone test-optional, and many will remain so beyond the upcoming 2022-23 admissions cycle.
+Colleges and universities are also shifting their institutional priorities to build more diverse classes than ever before.

-This means that admissions officers will place more emphasis on a student’s essays, extracurricular activities, teacher recommendations and community service projects when they review students’ applications as part of their holistic review process.
+This means that admissions officers will place more emphasis on a student’s essays, extracurricular activities, teacher recommendations and community service projects when they review a student's application as part of their holistic review process.

-One of the areas we focus on is community service because it is a way for students to demonstrate their character.
-It is important, even in this time of social distancing, for high school students to create service projects that give back to their communities in authentic and meaningful ways.
-Students also experience personal growth from their projects in the form of increased confidence, enhanced communication skills, and finding their resourcefulness for real-world problem-solving, among others.
+One of the areas we focus on with our students is community service because it provides a way for them to demonstrate their character.
+Creating a service project that speaks to a student's interests and skills is a win-win for all.
+Through their efforts, students experience personal growth from their projects, in the form of increased confidence, enhanced communication skills, and greater resourcefulness and problem-solving skills, among others.